austinkregel/laravel-mix-project/readme.md

-This is a base project layout base on the [default Laravel project](https://github.com/laravel/laravel).
+This is a basic project layout base on the [default Laravel project](https://github.com/laravel/laravel).
+This repo is meant to help projects that don't use Laravel, but still want Laravel based tools.